Are You a First-Time Utility Customer in Alberta?

 Select a category to find the information you need:

-What is the Difference Between Competitive Retailers and Regulated Rate Option (RRO)?
+What is the Difference Between Competitive Retailers and Regulated Rate?

-Depending on where you live in Alberta, you typically have two options when buying electricity and natural gas - the Regulated Rate Option (RRO) or sign up with a retail energy provider like Direct Energy.
+Depending on where you live in Alberta, you typically have two options when buying electricity and natural gas - the regulated rate or sign up with a retail energy provider like Direct Energy.

 Competitive retail rates (or deregulated rates) are the current electricity and natural gas prices offered by retail energy providers and give you the option to choose the energy plan that's best for you.